-The District carries out its Mission with a highly-motivated and competent staff empowered to conduct the District's business that meets or exceeds customer needs and expectations.
-Each day, District employees strive to carry out the mission of providing potable and recycled water and sewer services that are reliable, high-quality, environmentally responsible, and reasonably priced.
+The District carries out its Mission with a highly-motivated and competent staff empowered to conduct the District's business that strive to meet or exceed customer needs and expectations.
+Each day, District employees carry out the mission of providing potable and recycled water and sewer services that are reliable, high-quality, environmentally responsible, and reasonably priced.